Junnanella/Packed/README.md

 ## Intended market

 Target audience ranges in age from 13-65.
+This will most benefit people with a hard time finding new music to listen to and are sick of hearing the same 5 songs.

 ## Functionality

 * Can find biggest hits based on a specific year